mrwerner392/happy-hour-frontend/README.md

 To test locally, follow the instructions below:

-1. Clone the **headless-horse-rider** branch of this repository to your local machine and navigate into the directory from your terminal
+1. Clone this repository to your local machine and navigate into the directory from your terminal
+2. Switch to the **headless-horse-rider** branch
-2. Run `npm install`
+3. Run `npm install`
-3. Run `npm start`
+4. Run `npm start`
   - Make sure this is running on port 3001 (or any port besides 3000, but should be 3001 by default)
-4. Go to [backend repository](https://github.com/mrwerner392/happy-hour-backend) to view backend installation
+5. Go to [backend repository](https://github.com/mrwerner392/happy-hour-backend) to view backend installation

 ## Demo